Multi Channel Funnel Reports in Google Analytics: How Google Ads campaigns affected the Organic Search Results for a healthcare client?

 This way, I showed my client that of course users have come through organic and converted but in all these conversions the users were also exposed to the Google Ads.
 Without Google Ads the users would not have come this far at all.

-Learn more about these in-depth Google Analytics concepts in Growth Hacking Bootcamp at Make Marketer.
+Learn more about these in-depth Google Analytics concepts in Digital Marketing Bootcamp at Make Marketer.

 Watch our Free Google Analytics Course on YouTube.